Why are the dilepton temperatures at the relativistic heavy-ion colliders are constant, T ~ 0.3 GeV?: Abstract

 \section{Abstract}

-The STAR collaboration at RHIC (BNL) and the ALICE collaboration at LHC (CERN) published recently dielectron ($e^+e^-$ pair) spectra in the intermediate mass region (IMR), $M_{e^+e^-} = (1-3)~\textrm{GeV}$, which show a constant, i.e. energy-independent, emission temperature $T_{IMR}\simeq 287\pm 27~\textrm{MeV}$, at all bombarding energies $\sqrt{s_{NN}}$ from 27 to 200 GeV.
-What causes this strange 'Thermostat' behaviour?
-Why the temperature is so small and constant, although the bombarding energy is increased by orders of magnitude, so the early temperatures of the created parton plasma ought to rise?
+The STAR collaboration at RHIC and the ALICE collaboration at the LHC have reported dielectron spectra in the intermediate mass region, \mbox{$M_{e^+e^-} = (1-3)$} GeV, which reveal a strikingly constant, energy-independent emission temperature $T_{IMR} \simeq 0.3~\textrm{GeV}$ over a broad range of collision energies, $\sqrt{s_{NN}} = 27 - 5020~\textrm{GeV}$.
+This unexpected ``thermostat'' behavior raises fundamental questions: why does the temperature remain constant despite increasing collision energy, and what mechanism governs this apparent universality?